robertoostenveld/arduino/esp8266_artnet_neopixel/README.md

 # Overview

-Updating the firmware on the Wemos D1 mini board using the Arduino IDE requires that you install the drivers from https://www.wemos.cc/downloads.
+This is an Arduino sketch for an ESP8266 module connected to a neopixel LED strip.
+It uses ArtNet to control features of the light pattern, such as the brightness and the speed.
+There are a number of modes implemented to make nice patterns, such as a slider that moves from one to the other side.

+## Webinterface

-The Neopixel and Art-Net settings can be updated on the fly like this
+The Neopixel and Art-Net settings can be updated on the fly using the webinterface or like this

     curl -X PUT -d '{"universe":1,"offset":0,"pixels":24,"leds":4,"white":0,"brightness":100,"hsv":0,"mode":10,"speed":8,"split":1,"reverse":0}' artnet.local/json

+## Operating modes

   mode 0: individual pixel control channel 1 = pixel 1 red